How to Plan the Best Trip to Greymouth

 As well as coal and gold mining, Greymouth has a history in beer-brewing and whitebaiting, which are traditions that still hold strong to this day.
 One of the highlights of the town for many visitors is the Monteith’s Brewery offering comprehensive brewery tours.
 Visiting Greymouth between mid-August to November will bring you into the throws of the whitebait season where “whitebait fritters” adorn most local menus.
 So plan a few food experiences while you’re in town with The Food Guide to Greymouth: Places to Eat & Food Tours.

 - Tour the Monteith’s Brewery (more info on Viator and Tripadvisor)

 - Pick up some gourmet New Zealand meat products from Blackball Salami

 - Make your own kitchen utensils with Barrytown Knifemaking.

-For more details and locations of each experience, see the 7 Things to Do in Greymouth for Foodies.
+For more details and locations of each experience, see the 7 Best Foodie Experiences in Greymouth.